kawilliams/kawilliams.github.io/teaching/hci/hci-fall-2024.markdown

 or peer academic coach can meet with you once or on an as needed basis.
 Contact AADR@davidson.edu for more information.
 Please also stay tuned for Peer Academic Coaching events throughout the semester.

+**Specific Course Resources and Support through Data CATS** We do not have a designated tutor for this class, but there are several services to help with writing support, data cleaning, and web development/GitHub support.

+*Reading*: For assistance with text comprehension and reading recommendations, book an appointment with a peer tutor on Moodle: [https://lib.davidson.edu/Reading](https://lib.davidson.edu/Reading).

+*Writing*: For assistance with all stages of wrigin, book an appointment with a peer tutor on Moodle: [https://lib.davidson.edu/Writing](https://lib.davidson.edu/Writing).

+*Tech Support:* Data CATS are students who can help with data cleaning, website creation, and GitHub questions.
+Their primary role is data cleaning, but a few of the Data CATS staff have prior experience with website building and GitHub.
+Students who I personally know have expertise in these areas (since they're prior students or researchers): Kerem Atas, Patrick Grimes, Yurdanur Yolcu, Jack Schwanewede.
+Other Data CATS staff who may be able to help: Jordan Whitehouse (hi, Jordan!), Hakan Bora Yavuzkara, Mohamed Mostafa. **Data CATS are available in Chambers 3146 from Sunday through Thursday, with an afternoon shift from 2pm to 4pm, and an evening shift from 7pm to 9pm.**

 **Statement on Diversity and Inclusivity**
 *Adapted from Lynn Hernandez, Behavioral and Social Sciences, School of Public Health, Brown University.*